biuld/ScalaPlayground/README.md

 Checkout the test cases in the test package

 ## Notice
-Rather than using sbt as the build tool, which is recommended, I chose maven to set up this repo.
+Rather than using sbt as the build tool, which is recommended, I chose gradle to set up this repo.